hozza/Personal-Finance-Net-Worth-Tracker/README.md

 _Designed for British Pounds in the UK (GBP£) - but I'm sure it could work for other currencies/countries too.
 Make sure to check for new versions as they may include bug fixes, improvements and new features!_

+ > Subscribe to the **emailing list for spreadsheet updates**, choose 'only finance' unless you'd like to see all [my blogs](https://benhoskins.dev/) posts about programming too!
+Infrequent emails, no-nonsense mailing list: http://eepurl.com/gk5GzX

 **View the current version spreadsheet (Google Sheet) here, to use/edit it yourself choose `File > Save a Copy`:**

  > v1.4 RC https://docs.google.com/spreadsheets/d/1SvsWl_Nj67ivaAWdlqbZ9fKyZ5p-1k8LB8TPVK6eWxg/edit?usp=sharing